12 AMAZING Places to Visit in Upstate New York in 2025

 The small town of Skaneateles, NY is welcoming and quiet, making it the perfect place to unwind.

-Skaneateles Lake is itself a famous tourist hotspot, thanks to its quiet splendor and ample camping, boating, and fishing opportunities.
+Skaneateles Lake is itself a famous tourist hotspot, due to its quiet splendor and ample camping, boating, and fishing opportunities.
 Those who love the great outdoors will also want to check out nearby Carpenter Falls, Emerson Park, Baltimore Woods Nature Center, Erie Canal Park, and the Bahar Preserve.
+I also highly recommend checking out Seneca Lake nearby, another of my favorite Finger lakes to visit!

 A view of the Skaneateles Lake from a gazebo on the shoreline